 There is nothing like a sunroom in the spring, to watch the perennials come up through the snow in Oregon.
 A sunroom is perfect for wicker furniture and enjoying summer evenings in the Midwest watching the kids chase fireflies.
 A fall in the northeast watching the trees change color from the sunroom is unbeatable.
 I love to watch the snowfall in Colorado from the sunroom.
 See how it builds upon the fence and the birdbath.
-There is one complaint I have heard from owners.
+There is one complaint I have heard from owners, how to manage sunroom temperature.
 How can I cool it off and how can I warm it up with all that glass?

 We have found 8 Solutions to Manage the Sunroom Temperature

 The costliest option is the one that adds the most value to your home.
 Extending your HVAC system to your sunroom will keep it at an ideal temperature throughout the year, It is an ideal option if you don’t plan to close the room off once summer is over.

 A ductless mini-split system that heats and cools is a great solution for room additions because it’s flexible and cost-effective, works in areas of the home that don’t have any existing ductwork.
 Because you can turn the air on and off separately from your home’s HVAC system, you have better control over your utility bills.

 I remember before the ductless mini-split we would haul out the air conditioner every summer when temperatures soared, then when fall came, we hauled it downstairs to the basement storing it for next year.
 It was very heavy, and invariably I would get soaked.